-8.1 The application is within Newsome Ward.
+- 8.1 The application is within Newsome Ward.
 The Members for Newsome Ward are Cllr Karen Allison, Cllr Andrew Cooper and Cllr Julie Stewart Turner.
-Following validation of the application local members were informed of the application.

-8.2 Cllr Julie Stewart Turner and Cllr Andrew Cooper have expressed concerns over the proposal's lack of parking.
-Discussions are ongoing between the case officer and the Councillors on this matter.
+Following validation of the application local members were informed of the application. - 8.2 Cllr Julie Stewart Turner and Cllr Andrew Cooper have expressed concerns over the proposal's lack of parking and the University's wider travel plans.
+Concerns include university students and visitors, such as during conferences, parking in local residential areas which cause disruption to residents.